 According to Kelly McGonigal’s 2013 TedTalk, how you think about stress is actually more dangerous to your health than the stress itself.
 If you’re feeling anxious all the time or your thoughts are peppered with nagging worries, your energy is focused on the negative side of stress.

-That’s a big part of the problem.
+Thinking too much about the negative can be a big part of the problem.

 So what can you do?
-You know you’re stressed?
+You know you’re stressed.
 Does that mean burnout is around the corner?
 Not necessarily so.
 The solution to preventing burnout is to increase your awareness around how you’re managing stress so you don’t reach the edge.

 1. Don’t Fight Your Stress